nzfeng/MsFit/README.md

 * [WordNet](https://wordnet.princeton.edu/).
 Useful structure/classifications, also doesn't seem to have pop culture, etc. Has a C API.
 * The more I research, the more I'm leaning towards just compiling a wordlist (no structure or tags.)
 (Only sorting is done by word length)
 * Filtering words that are uncommon, inelegant; refer to people, places, cultural phenomena; for short words (< 7 letters), avoid common crossword-ese, plurals or other derivatives, and multi-word phrases; for long entries, avoid phrases with more than 3 words.
+* Only include derivative words (plurals, gerunds, past tense, etc.) if they are commonly used in everyday language.
+* Try not to include words/phrases that, although they are commonly used, make for boring entries.
+This is somewhat subjective, especially since a lot depends on the cluing.
+* Don't include full phrases if their abbreviations are more commonly used (i.e. "magnetic resonance imaging" for "MRI".
+The former would be a boring entry; we want long entries to be exciting.)
-* No British English, non-English entries except for common phrases ("vice versa", etc.)
+* No British English, or non-English entries except for common phrases ("vice versa", etc.)
-* No offensive or potentially offensive entries; no entries relating to warfare or other sensitive topics.
+* No offensive or potentially offensive entries; no entries relating to warfare, violence, or other sensitive topics.
+* Avoid people.
+Constructors can manually add their own people-entries if they want.

 # Fill algorithm
 Ultimately the fill algorithm will be some variant of BFS or DFS...
 Here are some options: